-This articles serves as a guide to testing Flask applications with pytest.
+This article serves as a guide to testing Flask applications with pytest.

 We'll first look at why testing is important for creating maintainable software and what you should focus on when testing.
 Then, we'll detail how to: